ruang-belajar/bahasa-latin/docs/basics-1.md

 10. **Agricola est.**

 ## NEW WORD: **spectant**
-MEANING _they watch, they do watch, they are watching_
+MEANING: _they watch, they do watch, they are watching_

 The chart is now full!